ucheokechukwu/Automated-Bank-Loan-Decision-Making-Machine-Learning-with-Cloud-Deployment/README.md

 Loans are more likely to be granted to:
 1. High-income applicants.
 2. Applicants with a credit history.
+3. Applicants with Higher Education
+4. Applicants in urban areas

 Testing methods: Visualizations and use of Statsmodel Hypothesis Testing